jakep3/Project-4/README.md

 __Wenz Curve__: The Wenz Curve for ocean noise [2].

-* Power spectral density (PSD) of a signal is the spectra level, which gives the mean-squared pressure of noise measured within a freqency bandwidth, divided by the measurement of bandwidth.
+* Power spectral density (PSD) of a signal is the spectra level, which gives the mean-squared pressure of noise measured within a frequency bandwidth, divided by the measurement of bandwidth.
 It is essentially a measure of the signal's power versus frequency.
 The equation is used in the code related to this project.

 The equation is:
 ![](13.JPG)